Alex01aik/healthy-test/README.md

 ## This is MVP "Helthy" API to make appointment to doctor

-For starting app create .env with fields PORT, DB_URL, MIN_PERIOD, MAIL_HOST, MAIL_USER, MAIL_PASSWORD is nessesary
+For starting app create .env with fields PORT, DB_URL, MIN_PERIOD, MAIL_HOST, MAIL_PORT, MAIL_USER, MAIL_PASSWORD is nessesary

 To create user use POST on route: